ASP.NET vs ASP.NET Core

 Clearing Out Some Common Misunderstanding

 You already know what .NET is and understand its purpose.
 However, we still need to clarify the ASP part.
-Active Service Page is basically an HTML page that runs based on scripts and is used to build web applications.
+Active Server Page is basically an HTML page that runs based on scripts and is used to build web applications.

 Client-Server